 Tips on How to Avoid Vehicle Collisions with Animals specifically Deer-related Accidents

-Meanwhile, Colorado is the home for thousands of wildlife animals particularly deers and elk.
+Meanwhile, Colorado is home to thousands of wildlife animals, particularly deer and elk.
 Also, for now, Colorado’s deer population is estimated to be over 25,000, with white-tailed deer dominating.
 In addition, the Colorado Department of Transportation in collaboration with other groups developed an awareness program, to reduce the number of animal-vehicle collisions.
 Moreover, the goal of “Wildlife on the Move” is to inform motorists about the dangers of wildlife-vehicle collisions.
 Here are some tips to help prevent wildlife and deer-related accidents.

-- First, the mating season starts when the temperature drops down.
+- First, the mating season starts when the temperature drops.
 Also, most wildlife animals usually mate from October to January.
-During the mating season, wildlife animals, especially deers are less concerned about road surroundings.
-This is why cases of car collisions involving wildlife animals especially deer are the highest during this time.
+During the mating season, wildlife animals, especially deer are less concerned about road surroundings.
+This is why cases of car collisions involving wildlife animals, especially deer are the highest during this time.

 - Second, always remember that elks and deers belong to a herd.
 Also, if you see one, slow down in driving and expect that there are more coming as elks and deers often travel by pack.

 - Third, be aware of your surroundings when driving.
 Moreover, pay attention to road warnings indicating deer or animal crossing signs.

 - Fourth, upon seeing highway deer crossing signs, drive slowly and stay alert.